Leave of Absence and Withdrawal

 How to Apply for a Leave of Absence:

-- Set up a meeting with an LGS Student Affairs Team member to initiate the process.
-Please email Jennifer M. Cason or Emily Neutens.
+of the LGS Student Affairs Team by emailing Jennifer M. Cason or Emily Neutens.

-- How the leave will affect stipend payments and health insurance coverage when you return.
+• Acknowledgement and an understanding that stipend payments and health insurance coverage will pause until you return.

-- Complete the Leave of Absence Request form in the Laney Connect Hub, in the "Enrollment" section.
-Log in with your Emory credentials and follow the instructions to locate and submit the form.
+Complete the Leave of Absence Request form in the Laney Connect Hub, under the "Enrollment" section.
+Log in with your Emory credentials and follow the instructions to locate and submit the form, including your academic plan.

-- If you are starting a leave of absence in the middle of the term, you will need to withdraw from all the courses you are enrolled in.
-To do this, you will need to enter into the Leave of Absence form (1) the course subject and number, and (2) the course instructor and instructor email, for each course you are enrolled in.
+If your leave begins in the middle of a term, you must withdraw from all enrolled courses.
+In the Leave of Absence form, provide (1) the course subject and number, and (2) the course instructor’s name and email for each course.

 Withdrawal: Temporary or Permanent